FAQs

 In our context, we refer to "child refugees" because every young person arrives at Baca under the age of 18 and therefore, they represent the core focus of our work.
 This designation aligns with the UN definition mentioned above.

-What is an asylum seeker?
+Who is an asylum seeker?

 An asylum seeker is someone who flees their home country due to war, persecution, or danger, where their government can’t or won’t protect them.
 This includes crisis caused by natural disasters and climate change.
+An asylum seeker is in the process of claiming protection in another country.

 What is the difference between an asylum seeker, a refugee and a migrant?